symfony/symfony-docs/quick_tour/the_big_picture.rst

 application in different environments.
 Symfony2 comes with three environments defined — ``dev``, ``test`` and ``prod`` — but you can create your own as well.

-Enivonments are useful by allowing a single application to have a dev environment built for debugging and a production environment optimized for speed.
+Environments are useful by allowing a single application to have a dev environment built for debugging and a production environment optimized for speed.
 You might also load specific bundles based on the selected environment.
-For example, Symfony2 comes with the `WebProfilerBundle` (described below), enabled only in the ``dev`` and ``test`` environments.
+For example, Symfony2 comes with the WebProfilerBundle (described below), enabled only in the ``dev`` and ``test`` environments.

 .. _quick-tour-big-picture-environments: